Algorithms for Distance Problems in Continuous Graphs: Introduction

 \section{Introduction}

 Graph parameters dealing with distances provide fundamental information on the graph.
 The \emph{diameter}, defined as the maximum distance between any two vertices of a graph, and the \emph{mean distance}, which gives the average of all those distances, are natural concepts of great importance in real-world applications.
-While the diameter gives the maximum eccentricity in the graph, the mean distance provides a measure of its compactness, and is closely related to the \emph{sum of the pairwise distances} of the graph and the well-known \emph{Wiener index}.\footnote{The sum of the pairwise distances of a graph is the sum of distances between all ordered pairs of vertices, and half of this value is the Wiener index.
-This topological index has been studied extensively.}
+While the diameter gives the maximum eccentricity in the graph, the mean distance provides a measure of its compactness, and is closely related to the \emph{sum of the pairwise distances} of the graph and the well-known \emph{Wiener index}.\footnote{The \emph{sum of the pairwise distances} of a graph is the sum of distances between all ordered pairs of vertices and, for unweighted graphs, half of this value is the \emph{Wiener index}.
+This topological index has been studied extensively with thousands of publications.}

 Computing the diameter and the sum of the pairwise distances of a given graph $G$ is a central problem in algorithmic graph theory.
-A straightforward algorithm is to perform Dijkstra's algorithm from each vertex, allowing to compute both parameters in $O(nm+n^2\log n)$ time, for $n$ and $m$ the number of vertices and edges of $G$, respectively.
-Given the high computational cost of this approach, considerable effort has been invested in developing faster algorithms, especially for sparse graphs.
+A straightforward algorithm is to perform Dijkstra's algorithm from each vertex, allowing to compute both parameters in $O(nm+n^2\log n)$ time, where $n$ and $m$ are the number of vertices and edges of $G$, respectively.
+Given the high computational cost of this approach, considerable effort has been invested in developing faster algorithms, especially for sparse graphs (i.e., graphs with $m=O(n)$ edges).
 It turns out that the general problem is notably difficult.
-In 2013, it was showed that in sparse graphs, no $O(n^{2-\eps})$-time algorithm can distinguish between diameter $2$ and $3$, unless the Strong Exponential Time Hypothesis fails~\cite{RodittyW13}.
-From the proof, one can deduce the same conditional lower bound for computing the sum of the pairwise distances of the graph (see also~\cite{Cabello19}).
+In 2013, Roditty and Vassilevska Williams showed that, for $\eps>0$ there is no $O(n^{2-\eps})$-time algorithm to compute the diameter of an arbitrary sparse graph unless the Strong Exponential Time Hypothesis (SETH) fails~\cite{RodittyW13}.
+Indeed, assuming the SETH, their proof shows that no $O(n^{2-\eps})$-time algorithm can distinguish between diameter $2$ or larger for unweighted sparse graphs.
+In addition, one can deduce the same conditional lower bound for computing the sum of the pairwise distances of the graph (see also~\cite{Cabello19}).
 This justifies the vast amount of ongoing research on identifying classes of sparse graphs for which these parameters can actually be computed in subquadratic time.
-Currently, such classes include graphs of bounded treewidth~\cite{Abboudetal2016,BHM20,CABELLO2009815}, graphs of bounded distance VC dimension~\cite{DucoffeHV20}, median graphs~\cite{BergeDH24}, and planar graphs~\cite{Cabello19,GawrychowskiKMS21}.
+Currently, such classes include graphs of bounded treewidth~\cite{Abboudetal2016,BHM20,CABELLO2009815}, graphs of bounded distance VC dimension~\cite{Ducoffe2022,Le2024}, median graphs~\cite{BergeDH24,BergeDH25}, and planar graphs~\cite{Cabello19,GawrychowskiKMS21}.